pierrick-marie/simple-js-gallery/README.md

-# Very Simple JavaScript Image Gallery
+# Simple JavaScript Image Gallery

 This is a very simple, lightweight and standalone image gallery developed in JavaScript with JQuery.